chickenjdk/byteutils/README.md

     writableTranslationInst.reset();
     const int = await readableInst.readVarint();
     writableTranslationInst.writeTwosComplement(int, 4);
-    // Copying the buffer is important, not doing so will result in the last number over and over because it it later overrwritten waitingChunks.push(writableTranslationInst.buffer.slice(0));
+    // Copying the buffer is important, not doing so will result in the last number over and over because it is later overrwritten waitingChunks.push(writableTranslationInst.buffer.slice(0));
     if (!TransformStream.closed) {
       handler = handleVarint();